DevOps-MBSE/AaC/vscode_extension/README.md

 This plugin relies on the Python package [`aac`](https://pypi.org/project/aac/).
 In order to use this plugin, you must install `aac` locally.
 See the [AaC Repository](https://github.com/jondavid-black/AaC#using-aac-to-model-your-system) for how to install the AaC package.

-Once the `aac` package is installed, verify that it's the installation is working correctly by running `aac -h` in a shell terminal and asserting that a list of commands with accompanying descriptions is returned.
+Once the `aac` package is installed, verify that the installation is working correctly by running `aac -h` in a terminal.
+If you are presented with a list of commands with accompanying descriptions, the installation was successful.

 ## Extension Settings